 From there we began to look further into the tour options and when I mean look, I mean we spent a few hours going down the not so large main road of El Calafate.
 You see we had arrived just after midday with our flight, so we had no chance of doing a visit that day, so we set about planning our week instead and looking about the town centre.

-We have eight months in South America so clearly the smarter we are with our money saving skills, the better it will be for us over the 8 months we are touring.
+We have eight months backpacking in, not only Argentina but also most of South America, so clearly the smarter we are with our money-saving skills, the better it will be for us over the 8 months we are travelling.
 Making wise money decisions early on will benefit us greatly over our journey.

 After these few hours, I believe we answered our own question and possibly yours as well since you are reading this blog, how to see Perito Moreno Glacier?
 Drum roll please…. (in your own head of course).